cabal-club/cable/readme.md

 ### 5.1 Posts
 All of the durable data exchanged over the protocol are composed of posts.

-Any post can be referred to by its BLAKE2b hash.

-A post always has an author (via the required `public_key` field), and always provides a crytographic signature (via the required `signature` field) to prove they in fact authored it.
+A post MUST have an author (via the required `public_key` field), and MUST provide a crytographic signature (via the required `signature` field) to prove that they, in fact, authored it.

 When a user "makes a post", they are only writing to some local storage, perhaps indexed by the hash of the content for easy querying.
 Posts are only